billsix/cprogrammingbook/doc/04-Functions.rst

 If you use a function before
 you declare it, it is implicitly declared to be ‘function returning int’.
-Although this will work, and was widely used in Old C, in Standard C it is bad practice — the use of undeclared functions leads to nasty problems to do with the number and type of arguments that are expected for them.
+Although this will work, and was widely used in pre-C89, in C89 Standard C it is bad practice — the use of undeclared functions leads to nasty problems to do with the number and type of arguments that are expected for them.
 All functions should be fully declared before